CORS (Cross-Origin Resource Sharing)

-- CORS is essentially a mechanism that allows a server to indicate any origins that a server can share its resources with.
+CORS is a mechanism that allows a server to indicate any origins that a server can share its resources with.
+These origins can be domains, schemes, or ports.
+This is an HTTP mechanism that enables the transfer of hypermedia documents on the web.

 How does CORS work?